RudranshKi/SRAM/README.md

 Procedure for reading in 6T SRAM :

-    1. When pre charge is on , the BL and BLB's caps are charged to 1.8V.
+    1. When pre charge is on , the BL and BLB are charged to 1.8V.
     2. When the access transistors are turned on using Word Line , there is a connection between BL and the inverter input.
-    3. The parasitic capacitors connected to the BL and BLB start draining according to the node voltage of the SRAM's inverter nodes.
+    3. Then BL and BLB start draining through the m1 node (if you're reading 0V else it will stay at pre charged value since acess transistor will never turn on).
-    4. The output is then extracted from BL and BLB.
+    4. The output is then extracted from BL and BLB after the voltages settle down.

 ![Read path](https://github.com/RudranshKi/SRAM/assets/110120694/1874556d-4508-41e1-ae91-1c91b54084a2)